A fiber-optic cable may refer to any of the following:

-1. A fiber optic cable defined in IEEE 802.8 is cable that contains optical fibers (usually glass) coated in plastic that are used to send data by pulses of light.
-The coating helps protect the fibers from heat, cold, electromagnetic interference from other types of wiring, as well as some protection from ultraviolet rays from the sun.
-Fiber optics allow for a much faster data transmission than standard copper wires, because they have a much higher bandwidth.
-They are common amongst corporate networks or world-wide networks, such as Internet backbones, because of the capabilities of the cable.
+1. A fiber-optic cable defined in IEEE 802.8 is a cable containing optical fibers (usually glass) coated in plastic to send data by pulses of light.
+The coating helps protect the fibers from heat, cold, electromagnetic interference from other types of wiring, and some protection from ultraviolet rays from the sun.
+Fiber-optics allow for faster data transmission than standard copper wires because they have a higher bandwidth and are symmetrical.
+Fiber-optic connections are common amongst corporate networks or world-wide networks, such as Internet backbones, because of the cable's capabilities.

-- Keep the fiber connections and connectors capped when not in use to help prevent dust, dirt, or other substances from being on the connection of connector.
+- Keep the fiber connections and connectors capped when not in use to help prevent dust, dirt, or other substances from getting on the connector.